Marechal-L/Dark-Souls-III-Archipelago-client/README.md

 	Connect by entering SERVER_IP, SERVER_PORT and USERNAME.
 You can additionaly add a PASSWORD if requested by the server.

 ## Troubleshoots
-- The provided dll requires other dependencies so if you encounter a crash when launching the game, installing the latest Microsoft Visual C++ Redistributable version could fix it : https://aka.ms/vs/17/release/vc_redist.x64.exe.
+- The provided dll requires other dependencies so if you encounter a crash when launching the game.
+   - installing the latest Microsoft Visual C++ Redistributable version should fix it : https://aka.ms/vs/17/release/vc_redist.x64.exe.
 - The Windows console tends to freeze preventing you from sending or receiving any items.
-You must Alt+Tab, click on the console and press enter to refresh it.
+   - You must Alt+Tab, click on the console and press enter to refresh it.
+- When trying to stream the Dark Souls 3 window to Discord when the Archipelago mod is used along ModEngine, the game crashes instantly with "Fatal Application Exit" window containing the ExpCode 0x80000003.
+   - Change the modengine.ini file and set `blockNetworkAccess=0`

 ## Credits
 https://github.com/LukeYui/DS3-Item-Randomiser-OS by LukeYui